Slowdeb/Tryhackme/ide.md

 ![image](https://user-images.githubusercontent.com/76821053/144726876-4260d954-8670-46dd-b69f-30dd93a9d3be.png)

-Success, if worked!
-Just run the “sh” binary with -p for persistence and we will get to “root”.
+Success, it worked!
+Just run the “sh” binary with "-p" for persistence and you will get to “root”.

 ```
 ./sh -p